Walkerston

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Walkerston's median income among taxpayers is $63,718.
-The average income is $77,889.
-Nationally, these figures are high compared to the Rest of Qld's median of $53,146 and average of $66,593.
-By September 2025, estimates suggest Walkerston's median income will be approximately $70,032 and average $85,608, based on a 9.91% Wage Price Index growth since financial year 2023.
-According to the 2021 Census, incomes in Walkerston cluster around the 72nd percentile nationally.
-Income distribution data shows 35.8% of locals (1,333 people) earn between $1,500 and $2,999 annually, similar to regional levels at 31.7%.
-After housing costs, residents retain 87.5% of their income, indicating strong purchasing power.
-The area's SEIFA income ranking places it in the 4th decile.
+AreaSearch released postcode level ATO data for financial year 2023.
+Walkerston's median income among taxpayers was $63,718, with an average of $77,889.
+Nationally, this is high compared to Rest of Qld's median of $53,146 and average of $66,593.
+By September 2025, estimates suggest the median will be approximately $70,032 and the average $85,608, based on a 9.91% Wage Price Index growth since financial year 2023.
+Census data shows incomes in Walkerston cluster around the 72nd percentile nationally.
+The $1,500 - 2,999 earnings band captures 35.8% of residents (1,339 individuals), similar to regional levels at 31.7%.
+After housing costs, residents retain 87.5% of income, indicating strong purchasing power.
+Walkerston's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income